 Green Health Care Facilities

 Penn State Hershey Medical Center is at the forefront of a growing movement toward green health care facilities.
-Our facility was designed and will be constructed according to Leadership in Energy and Environment Design (LEED) certification standards, which evaluate and recognize performance in five key areas: sustainable site development, water conservation, energy efficiency, materials selection, and indoor environmental quality.
+Our facility was designed and constructed according to Leadership in Energy and Environment Design (LEED) certification standards, which evaluate and recognize performance in five key areas: sustainable site development, water conservation, energy efficiency, materials selection, and indoor environmental quality.
 We chose to participate in this program because we recognize that environmentally responsible decisions are an investment in the future health of both people and the planet.

 We believe that patients need regular exposure to nature to nourish their spirits and foster well-being.
-In keeping with our verdant rural setting, the new facility features extensive use of natural light and incorporates a rooftop garden, an outdoor courtyard, a secret garden viewable only to hematology/oncology patients, and a meditation space where visitors and patients can find a peaceful retreat.
-It is our hope that at Penn State Hershey Children’s Hospital, our young patients and their families will benefit from the healing qualities of the natural world.
+In keeping with our verdant rural setting, the use of natural light and incorporates a rooftop garden, an outdoor courtyard, a secret garden viewable only to hematology/oncology patients, and a meditation space where visitors and patients can find a peaceful retreat.
+It is our hope that at Penn State Hershey Children's Hospital, our young patients and their families will benefit from the healing qualities of the natural world.